-Antibiotics, Preservatives and Toxins from Lichens
+Antibiotics, Preservatives, and Toxins

 Usnic acid has been found in several lichen species, including members of the Usnea genus.
 In natural medicine Usnea is used as an antibiotic and an anti-inflammatory substance.
 It's also used in some products as a preservative.

-The wolf lichen (Letharia vulpina) has a bright yellow-green color and grows in Europe and western North America.
+The wolf lichen (Letharia vulpina) has a bright yellow-green colour and grows in Europe and western North America.
 It contains a yellow chemical called vulpinic acid, which is poisonous to mammals.
 In the past, wolf lichen mixed with ground glass and meat was used as a poison for wolves.
 It's unknown if the lichen or the glass was most responsible for the death of the animals.

-Lichen Ingredients in Perfumes and Deodorants
+Ingredients in Perfumes and Deodorants

 Oakmoss (Evernia prunastri) is used to provide scents and fixatives for perfumes.
 It grows in Europe and North America but is especially valued in France.
 It lives on oak trees as well as other trees and is a fruticose lichen, not a moss.